 The Java Performance is all about performance monitoring, profiling, and tools used for Java performance monitoring.

-Both beginners and an intermediate programmer can benefit from this book, but it's good to have some Java experience under your belt before reading it.
+Both beginners and experienced programmers can benefit from this book, but it's good to have some Java experience under your belt before reading it.
 So far, this is the best Java book on performance monitoring.

 This is another must-read Java book if you are serious about performance.